 G0.
-Please provide the URL of your inst itution's net price calculato r;
+Please provide the URL of your institution's net price calculator: https://offices.nsuok.edu/financialaid/netpricecalculator.aspx

-vide 2012-2013 academic year costs of tution. f attendance for the following ng categories that are applicable e to your
+Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2012-20 approximate date (i.e., month/day) whe available: July 2012
+Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available: July 2013

+G1.
+Undergraduate full-time tuition, required fees, room and board

-Undergraduate full-time tuition, required fees, are academic year (30 semester hours or 45 cost by number of credits).
-A full acade usually equated to two semesters, two to board is defined as double occupancy a charges that all full-time students must prot include optional fees (e.g., parking, nd room and board for a full-to- quarter hours for institutions mic year refers to the period or rimesters, three quarters, or the and 19 meals per week or the repay that are not included in tu that derive annual tuition by mul- of time generally extending from he period covered by a four-one-for maximum meal plan.
-Required fe tiplying credit hour September to June; our plan.
-Room and es include only
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES]
+FIRST-YEAR UNDERGRA DUATES

 PRIVATE INSTITUTION

-Tuition: -
+Tuition:

 PUBLIC INSTITUTION

+Tuition:

-Tuition: In-district:
+In-district:

-in-district. -

 In-state (out-of-district):

 Out-of-state:

-NONRESIDENT ALIEN: 1
+NONRESIDENT ALIEN:]

 Tuition:

-REQUIRED FEES: 1
+REQUIRED FEES:

-REQUIRED LESS.

-DOOM AND DOADD.

-ROOM AND BOARD: (on-campus)
+ROOM AND BOARD:

-ROOM ONLY: -

 (on-campus)

+ROOM ONLY:

+(on-campus)

 BOARD ONLY:

-(on-campus meal plan)
+(on-campus meal plan)]

-Comprehensive tuition and room and fees): board fee (if your college car nnot provide separate tuition and room and board
+Comprehensive tuition and room and fees): board fee (if your college c annot provide separat e tuition and 1 room and bo

 Other:

+umber of credits per term a student can take for the stated ful l-time tuition minimur n ma:

-G2.
-Number of credits per term a student can take for the stated full -time tuitionminimum mmaximum
+umber of credits per term a student can take for the stated ful i-time tuition 11111111111111111111111111111111111 11111a.

-G3.
-Do tuition and fees vary by year of st udy (e.g., sophomore, junio r, senior)? ⊠ No
+tuition and fees vary by year of st udy (e.g., sophomore, juni or, senior)?
+Yes ⊠ No

-G4.
-Do tuition and fees vary by undergra Yes Tuition is higher for the nursin n?
+o tuition and fees vary by undergra m?

+Yes Tuition is higher for the nursing program

 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-1.5
+0.2%

 G5.
-Provide the estimated expenses for a typical full-time undergraduate student:
+Provide the estimated expenses for a typical full-time undergraduate student: (2012-2013 academic year)